 ACKNOWLEDGEMENTS The Orientation to Ontario Handbook was created to give newcomers a framework of Ontario and its people.
 With the accompanying Fact Sheets, newcomers will be able to identify key settlement tasks, learn about available supports and plan their next steps.
 These materials are designed to complement online resources and are to be used in the Orientation to Ontario workshops.
-COSTI Immigrant Services wants to acknowledge the support and leadership of its partners, George Brown College, Collège Boréal and OCASI as well as the participation and commitment of its member agencies across Ontario.
-We would especially like to thank the newcomers who have decided to make Ontario their home.
-Welcome!
-The Orientation to Ontario Project is funded by Citizenship and Immigration Canada (CIC) and the Ontario Ministry of Citizenship, Immigration and International Trade.
+COSTI Immigrant Services wants to acknowledge the support and leadership of the following project management and advisory committee member agencies and partners, whose collaboration enabled this project's development: Association of Canadian Community Colleges (ACCC), Canadian Immigration Integration Project (CIIP), Catholic Centre for Immigrants - Ottawa, Collège Boréal, Colleges Integrating Immigrants to Employment (CIITE) Project, Fanshawe College, George Brown College, JVS Toronto, Multicultural Council of Windsor and Essex County, Ontario Council of Agencies Serving Immigrants (OCASI), Ontario 211 Services Corporation, Skills International, World Education Services (WES), Kitchener-Waterloo YMCA, YMCA of Greater Toronto.
+We would also like to thank Centre de santé communautaire Hamilton-Niagara, our francophone partner, and the service-delivery agencies that are involved in the implementation of the pilot and whose dedication and commitment make it a reality across the province.